Skeeterbob/BillBuzz/README.md

 A financial management tool that consolidates all accounts for ease of monitoring.

 Server Setup:
-Make sure that Node and NPM are installed.
+Make sure that Node and NPM are installed. \n
 Navigate to /server directory.
 Run npm install.
 OneSignal REST API Overview: https://documentation.onesignal.com/docs/onesignal-api